Sorayados/Sorayados/README.md

 <h1 align="center">Hi 👋, I'm Soraya</h1>
-<h3 align="center">Very involved in the classical music world as a musician and in various administrative and project management roles, I've just finished Le Wagon's Bootcamp in web development.</h3>
+<h3 align="center">Very involved in the classical music world as a musician and in various administrative and project management roles, I've just finished Le Wagon's Bootcamp in Web Development.
+I am a lifelong learner and I'm looking forward to the next step.</h3>

 - - Astral Escapes [an Airbnb clone](https://github.com/Hastings1006/Astral_Escapes)